cppitems/cppitems/items/001/item.md

 where a sweet over the grid is performed using a nested for-loop.
 The `grid_at` function is used to write to the grid.

 Note that beside the namespace operator `::` for the wrapped `calloc` and `free` this library only uses C language features.
-This is on purpose, as we will discuss C++ language features step-by-step in later items.

 > Which C++ language features are you missing?